quickwit-oss/bitpacking/README.md

 Compressing small integers is a very common problem in search engines, databases, and analytics.

-Traditional compression scheme like LZ4 is really suited to address this problem efficiently.
+Traditional compression scheme like LZ4 are not really suited to address this problem efficiently.
-Instead, there are different families of solutions to this problem.

-One of the most straightforward and efficient one is `bitpacking` :
+One of the most straightforward and efficient solution is called *bitpacking* :
 - Integers are first grouped into blocks of constant size (e.g. `128` when using the SSE2 implementation).
-- If not available implicitely, compute the minimum number of bits `b` that makes it possible to represent all of the integers.
+- The minimum number of bits `b` that makes it possible to represent the largest integer in the blockis computed.
-In other words, the smallest `b` such that all integers in the block are stricly smaller than 2<sup>n</sup>.
+In other words, `b` is the smallest integers such that all integers in the block are stricly smaller than 2<sup>b</sup>.
 - The bitpacked representation is then some variation of the concatenation of the integers restricted to their least significant `b`-bits.

 For instance, assuming a block of `4`, when encoding `4, 9, 3, 2`.
 Assuming that the highest value in the block is 9, `b = 4`.
 All values will then be encoded over 4 bits as follows.